-To facilitate an orderly transition from LIBOR to alternative reference rates, we have established an initiative led by senior management, with Board and committee oversight.
-We are evaluating SOFR and Prime as alternative reference rates, and working to assess and mitigate risks associated with the discontinuation of LIBOR.
-Even if an alternative reference rate becomes widely accepted, we may continue to be subject to risk on outstanding instruments which rely on LIBOR.
-For example, if a contract or instrument is not transitioned to a new reference rate and LIBOR ceases to exist, we may experience increased interest rate risk.
+To facilitate an orderly transition from LIBOR to ARRs, we established an initiative led by senior management, with Board and committee oversight.
+As a result of this initiative, we have committed to using SOFR linked rates in connection with various borrowing arrangements and Prime in connection with various lending arrangements.
+Nevertheless, we may continue to be subject to risk on certain outstanding instruments which rely on LIBOR.
+Those risks arise in connection with transitioning such instruments to a new reference rate, the taking of discretionary actions (for example, under fallback provisions) or the negotiation of fallback provisions and final amendments to existing LIBOR based agreements.
+If a contract or instrument is not transitioned to a new reference rate and LIBOR ceases to exist, we may experience increased interest rate risk.
 In addition, we may be dependent on third parties to upgrade their systems, software, and other critical functions to assist in our orderly transition from LIBOR.
 A failure to properly transition away from LIBOR could expose us to various financial, operational, and regulatory risks, which could have a significant impact on our financial condition and results of operations.